BugiDev/react-native-calendar-strip/README.md

   ![alt text](https://raw.githubusercontent.com/BugiDev/react-native-calendar-strip/master/example/gifs/border-small.gif "react-native-calendar-strip border animation demo")

   If you chose the `background` type of animation, the selected date will animate the circular background color from `calendarColor` to `daySelectionAnimation.highlightColor`.
 That is why, when this type is chosen, you have to define both of these colors.
-  * calendarColor: React.PropTypes.string - Background color of the whole calendar strip. `!important` This is also the color of the circular background of the date so that highlighting the date will appear 'from background'.
+  * calendarColor: PropTypes.string - Background color of the whole calendar strip. `!important` This is also the color of the circular background of the date so that highlighting the date will appear 'from background'.
 The top level style of this component can override this property.

   Background example:

   ![alt text](https://raw.githubusercontent.com/BugiDev/react-native-calendar-strip/master/example/gifs/background-small.gif "react-native-calendar-strip simple demo")

 ###### Localization
-  * locale: React.PropTypes.object - Locale for dates
+  * locale: PropTypes.object - Locale for dates

   This prop is used for adding localization to react-native-calendar-strip component.
 The localization rules are the same as moments and can be found in [moments documentation](http://momentjs.com/docs/#/i18n/)